 Fax: (02) 9929 2935

 means calendar month;

-means such of Dawson Media Pty Ltd products or services purchased by the Advertiser as indicated in the invoice from time to time;
+means such of Dawson Media Pty Ltd products or services purchased by the Advertiser as indicated in the confirmation email or invoice from time to time;

 means documents including: